-After a bruising two years, the Indian pharmaceuticals industry appears to be set for a sharp turnaround in fiscal 2019.
+After a bruising two years, the Indian pharmaceutical industry appears to be set for a sharp turnaround in fiscal 2019.
 The projected good run is premised on a decline in regulatory alerts for larger companies as well as a bigger pipeline of high-value drugs compared with last two years.

 Cash flows are expected to improve due to improvement in operations and forex tailwinds.
 The reversal in fortune will be primarily on the back of strong growth in the overseas market, particularly in the regulated markets of the US and the EU, amid continued healthy growth in the domestic market.
 Although exports account for 50% of the revenue of the Indian pharmaceuticals industry, its contribution at the EBITDA level is higher owing to relatively superior profitability of products sold in regulated markets like the US.

 The last two years can be pinned squarely on dwindling exports to regulated markets, particularly the US and the EU.
 These two regions together account for over 90% of regulated market exports and close to 50% of formulation exports from India.
 Lower generic opportunity, rising competition, supplier consolidation, and increase in regulatory alerts on Indian plants were the major headwinds.